Sylph4/entain-task/README.md

 "user_id" in example is default one.
 Odd records are processed every 1 minute

+GET <endpoint_url>/get-users

+Return users with balance for testing

 ## Migrations

 Applied automatically on app run